British Rail Class 360

-The British Rail Class 360 Desiro is an electric multiple-unit class that was built by Siemens Transportation Systems between 2002 and 2005.
-The Class 360 is currently operated by East Midlands Railway and the Global Centre of Rail Excellence.
+The British Rail Class 360 is an electric multiple unit class that was built by Siemens Mobility on its Desiro platform between 2002 and 2005 for First Great Eastern and Heathrow Connect.
+The remaining members of the class are operated by East Midlands Railway.

 Description

 Class 360/1

 First Great Eastern ordered 21 four-car Class 360/1s to replace its slam-door Class 312 units.
-Built in Krefeld, Germany, the units feature air conditioning, plug doors, CCTV, a wheelchair area, and first class at the cab ends.
+Built in Vienna, Austria, and Uerdingen, Germany the units feature air conditioning, plug doors, CCTV, a wheelchair area, and first class at the cab ends.
 After being tested at the Wildenrath, Germany and Velim, Czech Republic test tracks, the first entered service in August 2003.
 In February 2004, unit 360115 returned to Wildenrath for tests aimed at improving pantograph performance.

 They were primarily used on Great Eastern Main Line services from London Liverpool Street to Clacton-on-Sea, Colchester Town and Ipswich.
 They also ran to Walton-on-the-Naze and the Mayflower line.
 They occasionally operated through to Norwich.

 In April 2004, the Great Eastern franchise was merged into the Greater Anglia franchise that was awarded to National Express East Anglia.
 All passed with the franchise to Greater Anglia in February 2012.
 The Class 360s were not maintained by the franchisee, but under contract by Siemens at Ilford EMU Depot.

 All were replaced by Class 720s in 2020/2021 and moved to East Midlands Railway (EMR) to operate services on the Midland Main Line from London St Pancras to Corby from May 2021.
-They will have their 3+2 seating replaced with 2+2 and be modified to operate at 110 mph.
-They will be based at Bedford Cauldwell Walk depot.
+They were modified to operate at 110 mph.
+They are now based at Bedford Cauldwell Walk depot.

 Beginning in June 2020, all were cycled through Siemens at Kings Heath Depot, Northampton to be modified for 110 mph operation.
 The first was transferred to EMR's Cricklewood Depot in November 2020, with all having transferred by February 2021.

-They entered service with East Midlands Railway on 16 May 2021.
+They entered service with East Midlands Railway on 16 May 2021 after the electrification of the Midland Main Line was complete in 2020 between Bedford and Corby.
 Two units had received a temporary application of the EMR Connect livery in time for this; full-scale repainting of the fleet began in June 2021.